Phnom Penh (Cambodia) – A multi-media project in Cambodia advocates for better working conditions of female construction workers

 On display until 22 January at the Cambodian-German Cultural Center “Meta House” in Phnom Penh is a photography exhibition, “The Green Net” that documents the life stories of 13 female construction workers in Cambodia.
 The exhibition is part of “Another Brick in the Wall,” a multimedia project, outcome of a collaboration between “Meta House” and Friedrich-Ebert-Foundation (FES).

 Led by two female Cambodian professionals, photographer Sophal Neak and researcher/blogger Chea Kesorphearom, the project used large-sized prints and a blog platform to produce visual and narrative portraits of female construction workers.
-In cooperation with Meat House, we render here one portrait of the female workers who shared their life story.
+In cooperation with Meta House, we render here one portrait of the female workers who shared their life story.

 The story of Som Sodyna

 Som Sodyna, 37, whose hometown is in Takmau, is struggling to make ends meet as a construction worker.
 She was a garment worker before becoming involved in this sector with her husband for about a year.
 Having trouble with her health is one reason why she quit the garment factory and entered the construction sector.

 Despite the exhausting and extremely difficult nature of construction, Dyna did not give up.
 She is working hard for a daily wage of 20,000 Khmer riels.
 Normally, she assists one skilled construction worker, but sometimes she assists two to help her colleague out, that’s where the challenge begins.
 Sometimes, when urgent, she needs to carry many piles of tiles at a single time.
 Besides carrying tiles, she also mixes limestone and has to carry that as well.
 She said mixing limestone is tiring because she has to bend down constantly to mix it.

 She doesn’t have enough savings since she needs to spend daily on her family and repay a debt to a Microfinance group